-The Bees in your Backyard.
-By Joseph Wilson and Olivia Messinger Carril (2016).
-A guide to North America’s native bees, with good information on how to provide habitat and food for them.
+- The Bees in Your Backyard: Written by Joseph Wilson and Olivia Messinger Carril in 2016, this book provides a detailed guide to North America’s native bees and how to support them through habitat and food.

-Butterflies of Houston and Southeast Texas.
-By John and Gloria Tveten.
-The best guide to butterflies in the Houston area.
-Extensive information on life stages, habitat, adult nectar preferences, etc.
+- Butterflies of Houston and Southeast Texas: Authored by John and Gloria Tveten, this book is the go-to guide for understanding butterflies in the Houston area, covering life stages, habitat, and adult nectar preferences.

-Life Cycles of Butterflies.
-By Judy Burris and Wayne Richards (2006).
-Beautiful, clear photographs of all life stages of 23 common garden butterflies.
+- Life Cycles of Butterflies: By Judy Burris and Wayne Richards, published in 2006, this book features stunning photographs of all life stages of 23 common garden butterflies.

-www.pollinator.org.
-Website of The Pollinator Partnership, a nonprofit dedicated to education and action promoting practices to encourage native pollinators, especially bees.
-Has links to many other resources.
+- The Pollinator Partnership: This nonprofit focuses on education and actions that benefit native pollinators, especially bees.
+The website also links to numerous other resources.

-www.wildflower.org.
-Website of the Ladybird Johnson Wildflower Center.
-Includes an extensive database on native plant species, as well as lots of information on pollinator gardening, local sources of plants, and much, much more!
+- Ladybird Johnson Wildflower Center: Offers an extensive database on native plant species and comprehensive information on pollinator gardening, local plant sources, and more.

-www.seedsource.com.
-Website of Native American Seed, a wonderful source of seeds for plants native to the Texas/Oklahoma area.
+- Native American Seed: A reliable source for seeds of plants native to the Texas/Oklahoma region.

-www.monarchwatch.org.
-Website of the nonprofit Monarch Watch, an organization that monitors the monarch butterfly migration.
-A good source of information not just on the health of the monarch butterfly population, but on what you can do to help “bring back the monarch.”
-Recommends plants for butterfly gardens, sells native milkweed plugs; provides tags for tagging fall migrant monarchs.
+- Monarch Watch: A nonprofit organization monitoring monarch butterfly migration.
+Provides information on the health of the monarch population and actions you can take to help.
+Also sells native milkweed plugs and provides tags for tagging fall migrant monarchs.

 Visit Monarch Watch